zvldz/vacuum/README.md

   --convert2eu                 Convert to EU region

 Custom options for './custom-script/custom_valetudo.sh':
   --valetudo-path=PATH       The path to Valetudo(https://github.com/Hypfer/Valetudo) to include it into the image

 Custom options for './custom-script/custom_valetudo_re.sh':
-  --valetudo-re-path=PATH      The path to Valetudo RE(https://github.com/rand256/valetudo) to include it into the image
+  --valetudo-re-path=PATH    The path to Valetudo RE(https://github.com/rand256/valetudo) to include it into the image --valetudo-re-nodeps       Do not add libstd++ dependencies if using binary built with partial static linking

 Custom options for './custom-script/custom_valetudo_wo_dummycloud.sh':
   --valetudo-path-wod=PATH   The path to valetudo(without dummycloud) to include it into the image

+Custom options for './custom-script/custom_dns_catcher.sh':
+  --enable-dns-catcher       Redirect and spoof outgoing dns requests(for xiaomi servers)
 ```

 </p>